libresh/compose-nextcloud/README.md

 ## Access it from Internet

-If you wish to access from the internet, it is recommended that you go here and get the latest and greatest from the official source.
+If you wish to access from the internet, it is recommended that you go to the official [nextcloud docker] (https://github.com/nextcloud/docker).

 ## Installation